katieamazing/refucktoring/README.md

 **About Refucktoring**

-Please read the excellent @lazywithclass 's [description of refucktoring](https://github.com/lazywithclass/lazy-refucktoring).
-You may also find JavaScript refucktoring projects at that link.
+Make incremental changes to destroy the code, and keep the test cases green!
+As with Refactoring, make small changes line by line to your source file of choice, and run the tests after each change.
+The goal is unreadable code, obfuscated programs, maintenance nightmares, and slow running times.

-To refucktor one of these projects, download or clone the relevant project folder so you have the test cases.
+To refucktor one of these projects, download or clone the folder, or choose a source code and its associated test suite.
+The source code file should have some comments with more information about the program to be Refucktored.

 **The Code**